raspberrypilearning/fart-detector/WORKSHEET.md

 ![](images/pinout.png)

-This is the **bottom** view... the pin numbers have the following functions:
+This is the **bottom** view.
+The pin numbers have the following functions:

 1. Heater (-)
 1. Sensor electrode (-)